SCOOP: Manchin tells associates he's considering leaving the Democratic Party and has an exit plan

 Without Manchin’s vote, the Democrats cannot pass the package in the 50–50 Senate.
 And a vote on this measure is key to House passage of the $1 trillion bipartisan road-bridges-and-broadband infrastructure bill the Senate approved in August.
 (Sen. Kyrsten Sinema, an Arizona Democrat, has also been a problem for the party.)
 Manchin has met with Biden, Sen. Bernie Sanders (I-Vt.), the chair of the Senate Budget Committee, Rep. Pramila Jayapal (D-Wash.), the chair of the Congressional Progressive Caucus, and a variety of his fellow Senate Democrats this week in an effort to strike a deal.
 Through it all, he has insisted that $1.75 trillion is his top and final offer, and he has constantly said no to proposed programs that almost every other congressional Democrat supports.
 He has told his fellow Democrats that if they don’t accept his position, they risk getting nothing.

 Manchin told associates that he was prepared to initiate his exit plan earlier this week and had mentioned the possibility to Biden.
 But he was encouraged by the conversations with Sanders and top Democrats that occurred at the start of the week and did not yet see a reason to take this step.
-Still, he has informed associates that because he is so out of sync with the Democratic Party he believes it is likely he will leave the party by November 2022.
+Still, he has informed associates that because he is so out of sync with the Democratic Party, he believes it is likely he will leave the party by November 2022.

-Manchin has repeatedly said that he has a significant philosophical difference with most of his fellow Democrats.
+Manchin has repeatedly said he has a significant philosophical difference with most of his fellow Democrats.
 He has told reporters that he believes major programs in the Build Back Better bill would move the United States toward an “entitlement mentality” and that he cannot accept that.
 In a recent meeting with Biden, Manchin told the president that he sees government as a partner with the public not the ultimate provider, according to people who heard the senator’s account of the conversation.
 He explained to the president that in his view Biden didn’t win the presidency last year by championing progressive proposals, and he pressed the president to recall his campaign promise to bring people together.
 He also reminded Biden that he has vowed not to support any package unless it contains the Hyde Amendment, which bans the use of federal funds to pay for abortions, except in cases of incest or when the life of the mother is at risk.

 In his talks with Sanders and Democratic legislators, Manchin has said that they should be willing to accept his $1.75 trillion offer and continue to fight for the social and climate change programs he doesn’t support and make these campaign issues in 2022 and 2024, as they try to elect more Democrats.
 Half of a bill is better than none, he has advised.